A. Scheduling

 B. Determining Credit Hours for Proposed Courses

 In determining how many credit hours shall be awarded for a proposed course or other academic activity, or in modifying the number of credit hours to be awarded for an existing course or other academic activity, the Curriculum Committee and the faculty shall ensure that the course complies with the law school’s credit hour policy.
 To assist the Curriculum Committee in determining how many credit hours shall be awarded for a proposed course, every faculty member proposing a new course must complete a worksheet, approved by the Curriculum Committee, which outlines the amount of classroom or direct faculty instruction and out-of-class student work for the course.
 When approving a new course or a change to the number of credit hours of a course, the Curriculum Committee shall complete a memorandum to accompany its recommendation to the faculty outlining the reason(s) for the number of credit hours awarded to the course.
-The Curriculum Committee shall attach to the memorandum any information the worksheet completed by the faculty member proposing the course along with any other supporting documentation.
+The Curriculum Committee shall attach to the memorandum any information on the worksheet completed by the faculty member proposing the course along with any other supporting documentation.

 C. Compliance with Credit Hour Policy